Annual Awards Banquet

-The date has been set and The 100 Club of Central Texas is proud to announce the 34th Annual Awards Banquet will be held on Saturday, April 22, 2017.
+The 100 Club of Central Texas is proud to announce the 34th Annual Awards Banquet will be held on Saturday, April 22, 2017.
 We are returning to the Hyatt Regency Lost Pines Resort and Spa and are excited to offer our guests discounted reservations here.

 TICKETS ARE ON SALE NOW!

 The Annual Awards Banquet is our signature event, raising the necessary funds that allow us to stand ready for our first responders just as they stand ready for us.
 Sponsorship opportunities are still available.
 Download the Banquet Sponsorship Form.

 The honorees have been selected for this year’s Outstanding First Responder Awards and the Guardian Angel Awards.
 If you would like to sponsor one of our honorees to attend the banquet, download the Banquet Sponsorship Form here and Sponsor a Hero!

 Blue Line Realty

 In support of Texas Capital Chapter 1919, Military Order of the Purple Heart